 - Dating Violence 101: A one-session curriculum teaching teens to identify abusive behaviors and cultivate healthy relationships

-- Safe Dates: Helpmate offers an adaptation of Safe Dates, an evidence-based multi-session curriculum teaching teens to:
+Helpmate offers an adaptation of Safe Dates, an evidence-based, multi-session curriculum that strives to:

-- gain skills to help friends in abusive relationships
+equip students with the skills and resources to help themselves or friends in abusive dating relationships

 - Training of Trainers: These workshops are focused on teaching educators and other youth workers about how to talk about dating abuse with teens.